Karen Daniels

 Honors and Awards

-- 2018 Fellow of the American Physical Society
+- 2018 Fellow, American Physical Society

 - 2015 Equity for Women Award, North Carolina State University